tengxiwang5/GaiaAgent_Code/README.md

 Notes:

 - File names should be aligned across `p1/`, `p2/`, `2d/`, and `3d/`.
-- Only the training split contains text annotations for change caption supervision.
-- Validation and inference/test splits do not contain or load text annotations.
+- Validation and inference/test splits do not contain or load change caption.
-- The released training code uses text only for the training dataloader.

 ## 🛠️ Installation